fiveisprime/fiveisprime.github.io/_posts/2014-01-07-modulus-deploy-from-travis.md

 ---
 layout: post
-title: Deploying a Modulus Project on Travis
+title: Deploying a Modulus Project From Travis
 ---

 You'll need the following (or make sure they are up to date):